ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Methodology

 \subsection{Task Definition}

-Aiming to provide an extensive evaluation of the robustness of semantic segmentation models, we create a new task, \textit{i.e.} \textit{semantic segmentation in accident scenarios}.
-Besides, an associated evaluation set following the same labelling rules as Cityscapes~\cite{cordts2016cityscapes} is provided for quantitative comparison and analysis.
-All test cases are collected from real-world traffic accidents and contain adverse situations.
+To evaluate the robustness of semantic segmentation models, we create a new task: \textit{Semantic Segmentation in Accidents (SSA)}.
+Besides, an associated evaluation set is provided for quantitative analysis.
+All test samples are edge cases collected from real-world traffic accidents and contain adverse situations.
 We explicitly study the robustness in challenging accident scenarios based on the assumption that the less performance degradation of the algorithm in this unseen dataset, the better its robustness.